 Need to cut back on your grocery spending?
 Today I have another two week grocery list and meal plan for you – and this one is two weeks of EASY MEALS for $100 or less!

-Hi friends!
-I’m back today with another easy meal plan and grocery list for you, but this week it’s for two weeks worth of meals!
+Today I’m back with another easy meal plan and grocery list for you, but this week it’s for two weeks worth of meals!

 While I normally find myself grocery shopping every single week, I’ve found that the times when I plan ahead and do grocery shopping for two weeks at once I always end up saving money.

 The best part about the two-week meal plan and grocery list I’m sharing today is that you’ll only spend $100 or less, depending on what you already have in your pantry.
 Hard to beat $100 for two weeks of groceries, am I right?